-To boil down all this sequence of events, Guido began working on Python never really thinking that it would receive this much of a fame in the coming future.
+To boil it all down, Guido began working on Python, never really thinking that it would receive such a fame in the coming future.
 Sometimes small projects revolve around ideas that make them the origin of milestones in the future.
 Python is a living example.

 Implementations of Python